PrinceFluffHK/boston-attractions-app/README.md

 - view details about a site, including a list of reviews submitted by other users.
 - add a review to a site, along with a rating.
 Users who are not signed in cannot add a review.
 - up-vote and down-vote reviews.
 They can only up-vote or down-vote a review once.
-- delete reviews that they have made themselves.
+- [WIP] delete reviews that they have made themselves -- NOTE: reviews with votes cannot currently be deleted

 Technologies used in the site include:
 - React framework